vanHeemstraSystems/semaintic-versioning/300/300/README.md

 Use keyboard up/down arrow keys to move the ```>``` to GitHub Actions and hit ENTER to choose GitHub Actions

 Above setup will automatically create a new secret inside of this repository.
-You will not be prompetd anymore.
+You will not be prompted anymore.
 So let's continue.